Discworld / The Last Continent

 Rincewind: Oh come on, they look millions of years old!

 Scrappy: Yeah.
 Thirty thousand years ago, they were made a million years ago.

-You Keep Using That Word: Rincewind used to call himself a racist, before he learned it didn't mean "someone who runs fast".
+- You Keep Using That Word: Rincewind used to call himself a racist, before he learned it didn't mean "someone who will run in any race".